4Fola/DFCapstone/README.md

 # DFCapstone

-**DFCapstone** is an Instagram mockup app to test Biometric Authentication
+**DFCapstone** is an Instagram mockup app with a backend server to test Biometric Authentication

 Contains the following functionalities: